-With 29 March 2019, the date at which the UK will cease to be a member of the European Union (EU), fast approaching there is still uncertainty as to whether the UK will be able to negotiate a managed withdrawal agreement.
+With 31 October 2019, the date at which the UK will automatically leave the European Union (EU), fast approaching there is an increasing likelihood that the UK will not be able to negotiate a managed withdrawal agreement.

 Therefore, the need to consider the implication of a ‘no deal’ outcome – one in which the UK would immediately begin trading with the EU on World Trade Organisation terms without any transition period – is becoming an ever more important one for management to consider.
 While there is a natural temptation to think of ‘Brexit’ (Britain’s exit from the EU) as a UK specific issue, the reality is that it needs to be considered by all entities that trade with, or have operations within, the UK.